dibg/sheepit-scraper/README.md

 * Change directory `cd sheepit-scraper`
 * You will need to provide your login information into credentials.py
 * Install dependencies by executing `python3 -m pip install -r requirements.txt`
 * In case your system doesn't have pip and/or python 3.x you will have to install it otherwise the previous command will fail.
-Debian/Ubuntu `sudo apt update; sudo apt install python3-pip` Arch/Manjaro `sudo pacman -Syy; sudo pacman -S python-pip` .
+  Debian/Ubuntu: `sudo apt update; sudo apt install python3-pip`
+  Arch/Manjaro: `sudo pacman -Syy; sudo pacman -S python-pip`
   Finally, update pip: `python3 -m pip install --upgrade pip`
 * Run the project `python3 main.py`
 * See the results by opening the index.html
+* To update the version use `git pull`
+  Windows users under WSL may need to also use: `git config core.filemode false` to solve file permissions problems

 ## Known issues
 * Project duplication if the size of the project is different